ifykenchi/reactapp/README.md

 ## Overview

-I created a simple app that fetches a list of 20 users and added a dropdown functionality to display additional details.
+I created a simple app that fetches a list of 20 users and added a dropdown functionality to display additional details for testing.

 ## Features